DevSakkaravarthi/NetTerminal/Readme.md

-# Project Description: NetTerminal - Secure Remote Server Management
+# NetTerminal - Secure Remote Server Management

 NetTerminal is a powerful and secure cross-platform application designed to simplify and enhance the management of remote servers and devices.
 With its intuitive interface and robust features, NetTerminal offers a seamless experience for securely accessing and controlling servers using various protocols like SSH, Telnet, and more.